Knowledge Base

 This article will explain how your corporation tax is calculated, when the small profit rate is applicable and how marginal rate relief is applied.

-You will no doubt be aware of the rise of corporation tax to 25% and know that companies with less than £50K profit still get taxed at 19%, companies with over £250K get taxed at the full 25% but what about the ones that fall in the middle of these 2 figures?
+You will no doubt be aware of the rise of the corporation tax rate to 25% and know that companies with less than £50K profit still get taxed at 19%, companies with over £250K get taxed at the full 25% - but what about the ones that fall in the middle of these 2 figures?
+Well, these are subject a newly introduce tax relief scheme called Marginal Rate Relief.
+This means that the rate that you are charged corporation tax on can range anywhere from 19% to 25%.

 If you have done any amount of googling, you will no doubt found a very complicated looking corporation tax calculation for marginal rate relief of: